John W. Dean

 How many books has John W. Dean written?

 John W. Dean has written 12 books.
-12 books in the Non-Fiction Books, 1 book in The American Presidents Series.
+12 Non-Fiction Books, 1 book in The American Presidents Series.